kai687/sphinxawesome-theme/docs/demo/admonitions.rst

 Blockquotes
 -----------

+Blockquotes aren't admonitions,
-Blockquotes are not really admonitions, but are used to quote other material and as such are often set apart from the main text.
+but are used to quote other material and as such are often set apart from the main text.

+.. vale off

     "It is my business to know things.
 That is my trade."